 Undergraduate students in the College of Health Sciences may be placed on academic probation for the following:

 - A single term grade point average below 2.000.

-- Two or more grades of F, ADW, AU, W, WA, WF and/or UW for a single term or four or more total grades of F, ADW, AU, W, WA, WF and/or UW.
+- Two or more grades of F, ADW, AU, W, WA, WF, UY and/or UW for a single term or four or more total grades of F, ADW, AU, W, WA, WF, UY and/or UW.
 A complete term withdrawal, in which a student withdraws from all classes in a given term, counts as a single occurrence of W grades.

 - Failure to enroll in courses consistent with the declared primary major plan of study, including major cognates.
 Study abroad terms are excluded from this requirement.

 - Failure to meet major-specific academic requirements (as listed in the majors sections of the bulletin) that results in dismissal from that major.
 A student dismissed from a CHS major is placed on academic probation and allowed to continue for one term in the College of Health Sciences with a major of undecided.
-The student is assigned an adviser from the College office who assists the student in identifying a new plan of study, either within the College of Health Sciences or via transfer to another college at MU.
+The student is assigned an adviser from the college office who assists the student in identifying a new plan of study, either within the College of Health Sciences or via transfer to another college at Marquette.

 College Academic Alert (CAA)

 Students admitted to the College of Health Sciences are expected to meet college academic standards and maintain good academic standing.
-Academic performance is monitored carefully by the Committee on Scholastic Actions, and students either not maintaining steady progress or not demonstrating adequate achievement will be barred from future registration by a College Academic Alert (CAA) registration hold.
+Academic performance is monitored carefully by the Committee on Scholastic Actions, and students either not maintaining steady progress or not demonstrating adequate achievement are barred from future registration by a College Academic Alert (CAA) registration hold.